placeholder

 The residence arrangement: notification and implementation

-In 2024, the time had come, thanks in part to the work of De Regenboog Groep, a residency arrangement was made for Surinamese born before November 1975 who had lived in the Netherlands continuously for at least 10 years.
+In 2024, the time had come, thanks in part to the work of De Regenboog Groep, a residency arrangement for Surinamese born before November 1975 and who had lived in the Netherlands continuously for at least ten years.

 On January 1, 2025, ASKV (Amsterdams Solidariteits Komitee Vluchtelingen (ASKV) ) opened a counter in Amsterdam Southeast where people could apply for residence permits.
 And it's going fast!
 More than 130 permits have now been issued.
-Anyone wanting information about the scheme can visit ASKV to go.
+Anyone wanting information about the scheme can visit ASKV.

 Sustainable solution